 Flood detectors tell us when taps have not been switched off.
 They are particularly useful for people who can be forgetful and can prevent injury and costly damage.

 These detect both extreme heat and cold.
 They can tell us if there is a fire in your house or if your house is too cold because of bad weather, a broken boiler or a door that has been left open.

 Forgetting to light the gas on a hob or fire a big fire hazard.
 Our gas detectors automatically shut off the gas when the detector senses high levels of it in the air.

 Bogus caller alarm

 This helps vulnerable people who are often targeted by criminals and bogus callers by connecting the intercom to the control centre.
 The alarm response centre can intervene if they feel the caller is being overly aggressive or trying to exploit the Progress Lifeline customer.

 The medication unit only dispenses medication at set times and lets us know if you have forgotten to take it.
 They are also beneficial for people who have to take medication at different times during the day.

-The sensors can be linked to our 24 hour response centre or a nominated person.
-If a problem occurs, this triggers the alarm to our control centre, a relative or key holder.
+The sensors can be linked to our 24 hour alarm response centre or a nominated person.
+If a problem occurs, this triggers the alarm to our alarm response centre, a relative or key holder.
 Some of our sensors even remotely control appliances and can switch off gas and taps if they detect that something is wrong; preventing a dangerous situation.

 We can provide the service in any home regardless of the size, layout or location of the property – all that is needed is a connected landline telephone.